isaacg1/minipyth/README.md

     cargo run <program> <input>

+For higher performance, run

+    cargo run --release -- <program> <input>

+You'll need rust installed, here's the instructions to do so: https://www.rust-lang.org/learn/get-started

 Input is optional, defaults to 0.

-You'll need rust installed, here's the instructions to do so: https://www.rust-lang.org/learn/get-started
+Two potentially useful flags are `--debug`, which prints the parse tree, and `--pretty`, which pretty-prints the output.

+# About Minipyth

 Minipyth is a highly minimalistic language, and intentionally lacks many features that are taken for granted in other languages.